 Once the relevant Final Design of a project section has been completed, TD will outsource the development of an Expropriation Study, which will contain a final list of all affected land plots, registered assets (i.e. structures) and their owners, as recorded in the Cadastre.
 This list will comprise a part of the census document, based on which eligibility will be determined.
-The only two expropriation studies which remain to be prepared at the time of updating this RPF are for sections bypass Rožaje and for the climbing lane Lepenac.
+The only expropriation study which remains to be prepared at the time of preparing this RPF is for subsection Reconstruction of M-2 road Poda - Berane.